Pillar 1 of 4 – Answer Engine Optimization (AEO) Agency Strategy: Expanding Pillar 1 of the The 4-Pillar Plan for 2026

 • Major “Opportunities” you can fix fast

-How to check
+How to check:

-1. Open Google PageSpeed Insights
+1. Open Google PageSpeed Insights.

-3. Review the results, especially Opportunities
+3. Review the results, especially Opportunities.

-The non-dev fix that wins 90% of the time: shrink your images
+The non-dev fix that wins 90% of the time: Shrink your images

 The “pro move”: Know when it’s dev territory

-Your job is to identify it clearly, not to guess your way through it.
+If you see warnings like Reduce unused JavaScript, Render-blocking resources, or Minify JavaScript/CSS, those are build-level issues.
+Your job is to identify them clearly for a developer, not to guess your way through it.

 Structure Check – Tool #3: Ahrefs Site Audit

-AHREFS - for AEO and SEO Retrieval REdiness -
+AHREFS - for AEO and SEO Retrieval REdiness

+This is my favorite tool for internal linking—because it exposes a brutal reality: If a page has no internal links pointing to it, it’s an orphan.
 And if you don’t care about a page enough to link to it… why should ChatGPT?

-What you’re looking for
+What you’re looking for:

 • Orphan pages